Gia12345/Journey-Projects/ETL-Big-Data-Projects/README.md

 # ETL Big data projects from fellowship
-# SQL, Sqoop, Hive, Oozie, and Visualization in Hive
+# SQL, Sqoop, Hive, Oozie, Java, and Visualization in Hive